VoidLance/Course-Files/Obsidian/Software Dev/Course Notes/1st Video Notes.md

 banner-height: 450
 pixel-banner-flag-color: purple
 ---
-HTML and CSS is covered in more depth in [[Module 3 - HTML and CSS]] HTML = Bones
+HTML and CSS is covered in more depth in [[Software Dev/Course Notes/Module 3 - HTML and CSS]] HTML = Bones
 CSS = Skin